Kuggleland/kuggle-api-swift/README.md

 * replace '+11234567' with a phone number thats valid.
 * replace '12345' with a PIN thats valid

 This functionality, returns the 'meta' key, as well as 'token' if successfully validated.
+For convenience purposes, this class will also save the token automatically to the keychain under the value 'token' (eventually may even automatically include it).

 ```swift
   kuggle.postRequest("register", token: nil, params: ["phonenumber": "+11234567", "pin": "12345"], postRequestCompletionHandler: {json,err -> Void in